maxakash/Jan-Dhan-Darshak/README.md

    - Added feature to filter search results based on Relevance, Distance and Working Hours.
    - Added Text to speech feature.
    - Giving options to user whether to use text or audio for results
-   - Implementing Navigation features like Add missing Banks Suggestion and Favourite Locations and support feature
+   - Implemented Navigation features like Add missing Banks Suggestion and Favourite Locations and support feature

 APK Link : https://www.dropbox.com/s/6r96vgwr7rqa42d/Jan%20Dhan%20Darshak.apk?dl=1